 Young people with disability are able to thrive in open employment when prepared and supported while at school.
 Despite this, these young people are not successfully transitioning from school into further training or employment.
+There are over 2.8 million young people with disability in Australia- a severely underrepresented group in our workforce.

 Many young people with disability face limiting stereotypes and a pervasive culture of low expectations around employment, leading to lost opportunities.
 A recent survey found that only 7% of young people with disability identified their school as encouraging them to take an employment pathway.